Ever thought to yourself, where's my nearest waterfall? Explore our guide on the best UK waterfall walks.

 Aberdulais Falls, Neath Port Talbot

-Both one of South Wales most stunning landmarks and Europe largest electricity generating Waterfalls, the Aberdulais Falls and Waterwheel is a fascinating trip into the country’s industrial past.
+Both one of South Wales most stunning landmarks and Europe's largest electricity generating Waterfalls, the Aberdulais Falls and Waterwheel is a fascinating trip into the country’s industrial past, making it one of the best UK waterfall walks.

 Found on the River Dulais and formed by Pennant Sandstone, the gorge was carved by meltwater during the Ice age, and is home to buzzing wildlife and stunning views of Neath and Dulais Valley.
 To experience the Waterfalls, and the neighbouring Tin Works and the explore surrounding Neath area to their fullest, the best route to take is the Craig Gwlady’s walk, which takes just over 2 hours and is suitable for the whole family.